Are black-coloured diamonds real?

 Diamond earrings

 In the same fashion, black diamond earrings look amazing.
 Black stud earrings require a matching pair of black stones.
-But, pairing diamonds can be tricky.
+But pairing diamonds can be tricky.

 By comparison, cluster earrings feature tiny diamonds.
-As a result, they are easier to match cut into smaller sizes.
+As a result, they are easier to match and cut into smaller sizes.
 Decide whether you want classic stud earring styles, or contrasting black and white diamond earrings.

 Black diamond hoop earrings look incredible.
 Here, we see black pavé-set diamonds appear on the outside.
-Inner diamonds provide a diamond paved appearance.
+Inner diamonds provide a diamond-paved appearance.
 Each section includes Black Rhodium for an even look.

 Black Diamond Necklaces